edison12a/bmrs-json-api/README.md

 # connect to the bmrs API using your credentials
 bmrs.connect_to_api(
-        api_key = 'kslch6aa8p97wyn',
+        api_key = 'YOUR API KEY HERE',
-        client_id = 89898989,
+        client_id = YOUR_CLIENT_ID_HERE,
         listener=on_message # mention the name of your main data recieving function s a parameter )
 ```

 ## Contributing
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue first to discuss what you would like to contribute.
 Please make sure to update tests as appropriate.
-Also, add your name to the readme in the section below.
+Also, add your name to the readme in the Contributors section (below).

 ## Contributors and acknowledgment